network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 optimal latency.
 The queue-buildup at these layers would only influence latency on the probes that are sent on the load-generating connections.

 Below the transport layer many places have a potential queue build-up.
-It is important to keep these queues at reasonable sizes or that they implement techniques like FQ-Codel.
+It is important to keep these queues at reasonable sizes.

+Flow-queueing techniques like FQ-Codel are valuable for insulating well behaved flows from badly behaved flows, but flow-queueing alone without intelligent queue management cannot insulate a flow from its own capacity-seeking behavior.

 Depending on the techniques used at these layers, the queue build-up can influence latency on probes sent on load-generating connections as well as separate connections.
 If flow-queuing is used at these layers, the impact on separate connections will be negligible.
+This is why the Responsiveness Test performs probes on load-generating connections, to detect and report the responsiveness experienced by capacity-seeking flows, not only the responsiveness experienced by low-rate flows.

 ### Network influence